Failure to Diagnose or Treat Necrotizing Enterocolitis

 If the baby does not respond to the non-surgical treatments, they may require surgery to prevent additional injury to the intestines.
 Approximately one out of every four infants with NEC requires surgery.
 The first surgery is done to remove the damaged part of the intestine and place a colostomy or ileostomy to give the belly a rest and allow it to heal.
 When a baby has an ostomy, the stool exits the body through it and is collected in a colostomy bag.
 After the intestines have had a chance to heal and any infection is gone, the infant will undergo another surgery to reverse the colostomy or reconnect the bowel.

 It is estimated that the death rate associated with necrotizing enterocolitis is approximately 25%.
 Early and aggressive treatment is necessary in any baby that is showing signs of NEC to decrease the chance of further injury, damage, or death.
 It is normal to feel overwhelmed and scared when your baby is premature or has other health problems.
 Do not hesitate to call our firm for counsel today.

 Helping the Injured Find Justice & Compensation

 If your baby developed NEC while in the hospital and suffered severe injuries, your child may have been the victim of medical negligence.
-Our Philadelphia medical malpractice lawyers at The Beasley Firm are known in the legal field for our thorough, expert-backed approach to developing these cases.
+The Beasley Firm is known in the legal field for our thorough, expert-backed approach to developing these cases.
 It's why we have secured record-setting verdicts since the 1950s-including the two largest medical malpractice verdicts in the state.